gmontee/100DaysOfCloud/Journey/008/Readme.md

 ## ☁️ Cloud Outcome

-✍️ Another straight forward lab.
+☁️ Another straight forward lab.
 I have used PowerShell, yesterday's lab, on and off in the past.
 The beginning of last year I finally jumped into the Linux world full steam, and starting learning Bash.
 For me, the Bash commands are less verbose.

 ## Next Steps

-✍️ Tomorrow, I'm going to do the eighth lab, Implement Virtual Networking, from the Virtual Networking module.
+☁️ Tomorrow, I'm going to take the AZ-104 Azure Administrator exam.

 ## Social Proof

-✍️ Show that you shared your process on LinkedIn
+☁️ Show that you shared your process on LinkedIn

 [Linkedin Post]()